astrowonk/dash_run/intro.md

 This app calculates pace and distance of a workout from a GPX file.
 It is powered by [gpxrun](https://github.com/astrowonk/gpxrun) and [gpxcsv](https://pypi.org/project/gpxcsv/).

 I'm not sure about other workout/fitness trackers, but the Apple Watch reports distance and pace based on the pedometer, not the GPS.
-While the Apple Watch should calibrate itself using the GPS, I continue to see about 3% error in my runs, where the Watch says I have run 3% longer than I have.
-This corresponds to similar increase in pace.
+While the Apple Watch [should calibrate itself using the GPS](https://support.apple.com/en-us/HT204516), I have seen about a 3% error discrepancy between the Apple Fitness and the GPS, where the Watch says I have run about 3% longer than I have.
+(This corresponds to similar increase in pace.)

 Submitting a GPX file will compute the GPS based pace and distance.
 You may optionally submit the distance in miles that is reported by Apple Fitness or whatever device you have.
 This will be used to compute the GPS based error of your fitness tracker/device.